tindn/resume/README.md

 * Build web applications with JavaScript, TypeScript, [ReactJs](https://reactjs.org/), and [Redux](https://redux.js.org/).
 * Build mobile applications using [ReactNative](http://facebook.github.io/react-native/) and [Ionic](http://ionicframework.com/).
-* Build RESTful APIs using NodeJs, ExpressJs, MongoDB, C# .NET, and MS SQL,.
+* Build RESTful APIs using NodeJs and C#.
 * Employ agile and waterfall development methodologies.
 * Use test frameworks Jest, Mocha, and NUnit.
-* Use automated deployment systems Jenkins and Octopus Deploy.
-* Use containerization platform Docker to setup and deploy applications.
+* Use Docker and Jenkins for build automation and deployment.
 * Use cloud platforms AWS, DigitalOcean, and Heroku.

 ## Professional Experience